mrxten/XamEffects/README.md

 ## TouchEffect

-This Effect add touch effect to views.
+Add touch effect to views.

 For Android API >21 using Ripple effect, for Android API <21 and iOS using animated color selection.